stefanwalther/sense-go/docs/about.md

 * deploy and
 * test

-**Visualization Visualization** for Qlik Sense.
+**Visualization Extensions** created for Qlik Sense.

-The implementation is a based on the functionality in the [Yeoman Generator for Visualization Extensions](https://github.com/stefanwalther/generator-qsExtension) and this library will also replace the deployment part of [generator-qsextension](https://github.com/stefanwalther/generator-qsExtension)
+The implementation is a based on the functionality in the [Yeoman Generator for Visualization Extensions](https://github.com/stefanwalther/generator-qsExtension).
+Technically sense-go is using a set of configurable gulp-plugins.